aeri206/aeri206.github.io/_pages/about.md

 My research interests include information visualization, interactive data analysis, and human-computer interaction.
 I am currently working on the development of interactions and a visual analytics system for the analysis of high-dimensional data.

-I received my B.S. degree in Computer Science from the Seoul National University in 2021.
+I received my B.S. degree in [Computer Science and Enginnering](https://cse.snu.ac.kr/) from the [Seoul National University](https://www.snu.ac.kr/) in 2021.